open-life-science/internships/guidance/accepted.md

 You'll establish a personal rhythm with your mentor, but please bear the following points in mind:

-### Chat

-You can come hang at [chat.OLS.org](http://chat.OLS.org) in the various project and outreachy channels, and feel free to ask for help in #support - but remember to make tickets or send emails for any big bugs or design decisions, as chat logs are transient.

-For Outreachy, every two weeks, Outreachy interns, mentors, and alums will have an informal chat on the private Outreachy Zulip chat server.
-The goal of these chats is to encourage the interns to connect with each other.
-Read more about it [here](https://www.outreachy.org/docs/internship/#chats).

 ### Videoconferencing

-Most of our students met via videoconferencing software, e.g. Skype, once every one or two weeks.
+Most of our contributors met via videoconferencing software, e.g. Zoom or Skype, once every one or two weeks.
 You may need to meet more (or less!) often throughout the project life cycle.

 ## Writing code